Megiddo, Northern District, Israel

 The site held rich archaeological treasures that even predated biblical history.
 A sacred area that had been unearthed served as a place of worship for over 2,000 years from the Early Bronze to the Iron I periods.
 The ancient temples stacked on one another were not only those of Abrahamic and pagan religions of biblical times but of pre-historic beliefs.
 Ancient life could be glimpsed through remnants of the evolving city: its complex tunnels for collecting water, meters-deep granaries, stables for war horses, and altars for its long-forgotten gods.

 As the Scriptures stated in no uncertain terms, Megiddo would retain its reputation as a battlefield.
 The oft-contested place had always unveiled humanity’s lust for power.
-Of course, the apocalypse as predicted in the Book of Revelations – “a pulling back of the curtain,” as my pastor Herman Moldez put it – was to take place in Megiddo when good and evil would be revealed in black and white.
-Religious studies professor Robert Cargill explained it succinctly, “Megiddo was identified as the location of the end of the world because it had been the epicenter of armed conflict throughout Israel’s history.”
+Of course, the apocalypse as predicted in the Book of Revelation – “a pulling back of the curtain,” as my pastor Herman Moldez put it – was to take place in Megiddo when good and evil would be revealed in black and white.
+Religious studies professor Robert Cargill explained it succinctly: “Megiddo was identified as the location of the end of the world because it had been the epicenter of armed conflict throughout Israel’s history.”

 They will wage war against the Lamb, but the Lamb will triumph over them because he is Lord of lords and King of kings— and with him will be his called, chosen and faithful followers.Revelation 17:14